stagestop/stagestop.github.io/FRONTEND_AUDIT.md

 Required by:

-- Bootstrap alpha JS
-- Tether-backed Bootstrap tooltips/popovers
 - `preloader.js`
 - `hide-nav.js`
+- `map.js`
 - inline scripts in `_layouts/default.html`

 Classification: Keep for now, replace later.

 Recommendation:

-Do not remove jQuery until Bootstrap and remaining custom scripts have been migrated.
-Owl Carousel, smooth scrolling, contact validation, gallery filtering, and lightbox behavior no longer depend on jQuery after `T004A` through `T004D`.
+Do not remove jQuery until the remaining custom scripts have been migrated.
+Bootstrap, Owl Carousel, smooth scrolling, contact validation, gallery filtering, and lightbox behavior no longer depend on jQuery after `T004A` through `T004F`.

 Replacement path:

-- Move custom scripts to vanilla JS.
+- Move `preloader.js`, `hide-nav.js`, and `map.js` to vanilla JS.
-- Upgrade Bootstrap to 5.x.
-- Replace jQuery plugins one by one.
+- Remove `/js/jquery.min.js` after no active source depends on it.

 Risk: High if removed prematurely.